enochytchen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Enoch is currently working as a Research Assistant in Biostatistics at the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet.
-His journey in Sweden started in spring, 2018, as he was an exchange student in Lund University.
+I am a Research Assistant of Biostatistics in the[Biostatistics Group](https://ki.se/en/meb/meb-biostatistics-group) at the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet.
+My main research interests are developing and applying statistical approaches for register-based epidemiological studies, particularly in survival analysis and cost-effectiveness studies in health technology assessment.
+I enjoy teaching and telling stories as well.
+I hope you find my personal website useful to you.